-If you are the owner of a commercial property or perhaps multiple commercial properties in the UK, there are a number of responsibilities you have to ensure that you have the very best commercial property security in place to protect and preserve your premises.
-There are a number of concerns that commonly affect owners and proprietors of commercial buildings, especially as so much is at stake.
+If you’re the owner of commercial properties in the UK, you must ensure that you have the very best commercial property security in place to protect and preserve your premises.
+There are several concerns that commonly affect owners and proprietors of commercial buildings, especially as so much is at stake.

-If all is not right and protected as best it can be, not only could your assets and business be threatened, but in some circumstances a lack of security could even end up threatening the lives and safety of your own staff, for example as a result of criminal activity.
+If your property isn’t protected as well as it could be, not only could your assets and business be threatened but, in some circumstances, a lack of security could even end up threatening the lives and safety of your staff.

 Squatters in Commercial Properties

-As a result of changes implemented in 2012 to UK Law by the government, protecting residential properties commercial property owners have become more conscious of the problems posed by squatters.
+As a result of UK law changes implemented in 2012 regarding protecting residential properties, commercial property owners have become even more conscious of the problems posed by squatters.
 There is now a greater emphasis on squatters seeking vacant commercial property instead, which is possible for them to take over and then claim rights to.

-This also all comes with a plethora of potentially financial problems and costs that squatters and the damage they are likely to cause may lead to.
-For example, repair costs for vandalism and destruction to buildings can end up being significant and for larger premises (such as clubs, closed pubs or shops) this could lead to the buildings in question having shut down completely.
+This also comes with a plethora of potential financial problems and costs that squatters, and the damage they are likely to cause, may lead to.
+For example, repair costs for vandalism and destruction to buildings can end up being significant and for larger premises (such as clubs, closed pubs or shops) this could lead to the buildings in question being shut down completely.

-Luckily this is a problem that can be solved providing that you put in place the right security measures, which is something Secure Site UK can help you with.
-For example, installing perimeter fencing, barriers to stop vehicles and installing hoarding to protect your property.
+Luckily, this is a problem that can be solved providing that you put in place the right security measures, which is something Secure Site UK can help you with.
+For example, installing perimeter fencing, barriers to stop vehicles and hoarding to protect your property.

-We can also ensure vacant property inspections are carried out on a regular basis, to ensure that you are able to meet the insurance requirements of some of the UK’s largest underwriters when it comes to insurance for vacant commercial properties.
+We can also ensure that vacant property inspections are carried out on a regular basis, so you are able to meet the insurance requirements of some of the UK’s largest underwriters when it comes to insurance for vacant commercial properties.